brandur/sorg/content/drafts/acid.md

 In the last decade we've seen the emergence of a number of new data stores that give up ACID guarantees in favor of other flashy features like streaming changesets, JavaScript APIs, or nestable JSON documents.

-While all of these features are somewhat useful, trading away ACID to get them is a raw deal indeed.
+ACID databases are by far the most important tool in existence for ensuring maintainability and data correctness in an online system, and the vast majority of all engineers and all use cases should take advantage of them if doing so even remotely possible.
+Trading away these powerful features for various gimmickry is as raw of a deal as you'll ever see in the technical world.

-After reaching a scale on the order of Google's, there's some argument to be made for giving up aspects of ACID in return for certain kinds of partitioning and availability, but this applies to almost no one.
-ACID databases are by far the most important tool in existence for ensuring data correctness in an online system, and the vast majority of software engineers should take advantage of them if it's even remotely possible.
+After reaching a scale on the order of Google's, there's some argument to be made for giving up aspects of ACID in return for certain kinds of partitioning and availability, but especially with the advent of newer databases that provide these guaranteees along with scalability, this applies to almost no one.

 ## Optimizing for the wrong thing (#optimizing)

-An often cited features document data stores is that they allow you to bootstrap quickly and get to a prototype because they don't bog you down with schema design.
+I also want to cover how an often cited features document data stores is that they allow you to bootstrap quickly and get to a prototype because they don't bog you down with schema design.
+This is a little tangential to ACID, but also very relevant to the theme of program correctness and maintainability.

-Keeping in mind that this claim isn't actually true -- a developer reasonably competent with their RDMS of choice and armed with an ORM and migration framework can easily keep up with their document store-oriented counterpart (and probably outpace them), but more importantly, it's
+The claim around faster prototyping isn't actually true -- a developer reasonably competent with their RDMS of choice and armed with an ORM and migration framework can easily keep up with their document store-oriented counterpart (and probably outpace them), but more importantly, it's